Police investigating after man found shot dead in Durham

 DURHAM, N.C.
-(WTVD) -- Durham police are investigating after a man was found shot dead on Wadesboro Street Sunday night.
+(WTVD) -- Officers are investigating after a man was shot and killed in Durham late Sunday night.

-Officers were investigating a shooting call when they found the body of a man with an apparent gunshot wound.
+When officers arrived at Lynnhaven Apartments they found a man suffering from an apparent gunshot wound.

 Anyone with information is asked to call CrimeStoppers at (919) 683-1200.
 CrimeStoppers pays cash rewards for information leading to arrests in felony cases and callers never have to identify themselves.